BelAn97/mochawesome-screenshots/README.md

 Usage remains the same as the Mocahwesome.

+For protractor:

-In your Protractor configuration file:
+In your protractor configuration file:
 ```
   framework: 'mocha',